Conformal Embeddings via Heat Kernel: Introduction

 where the $g_\mathrm{can}$ is the standard Euclidean metric in $\ell^2$, $\mathrm{Scal}_g$ is the scalar curvature of $(M,g)$, $\mathrm{Ric}_g$ is the Ricci curvature of $(M,g)$, and the convergence is in the $C^r$ sense for any $r>0$.
-In light of the fact that Nash and G\"unther's isometric methods (\cite{N2},\cite{G1}) being flexible but far from being canonical, and B\'erard, Besson, and Gallot's heat kernel embedding (\cite{BBG}) being canonical but not yet exactly isometric, Wang and Zhu (2015, \cite{WZ}) embarked on a study aimed at finding a canonical isometric embedding of a compact Riemannian manifold into $\mathbb{R}^q$ for $q\gg 1$ by using the heat kernel of the compact manifold.
+In light of the facts that Nash and G\"unther's isometric methods (\cite{N2},\cite{G1}) being flexible but far from being canonical, and B\'erard, Besson, and Gallot's heat kernel embedding (\cite{BBG}) being canonical but not yet exactly isometric, Wang and Zhu (2015, \cite{WZ}) embarked on a study aimed at finding a canonical isometric embedding of a compact Riemannian manifold into $\mathbb{R}^q$ for $q\gg 1$ by using the heat kernel of this manifold.
 Their approach begins by first modifying the heat kernel embedding $\Psi_t$ in \cite{BBG} to a better approximation with an error term of $O(t^l)$ for any $l\geq 2$, and continues by perturbing such an `almost isometric' embedding to an isometric one.
-In other words, by using the $\Psi_t$ in \cite{BBG}, they find a canonical family of `almost' isometric embeddings $\Tilde{\Psi}_t: M \longrightarrow \ell^2$ such that
+Namely for any $l\geq 1$, by using the $\Psi_t$, they find a canonical family of `almost' isometric embeddings $\Tilde{\Psi}_t: M \longrightarrow \ell^2$ such that

-in the $C^r$ sense for $r>0$, $l\geq 1$.
-Subsequently, they find a unique $C^{s,\alpha}$ isometric embedding $I_t:M\longrightarrow\mathbb{R}^{q(t)}$ such that
+in the $C^r$ sense for $r>0$.
+Subsequently, they find a unique $C^{r,\alpha}$ isometric embedding $I_t:M\longrightarrow\mathbb{R}^{q(t)}$ such that